 Administrative Grievance.
 The NWBA or any member of the NWBA may file a complaint pertaining to any matter within the cognizance of NWBA, including but not limited to any alleged violation of or grievance concerning:

-any NWBA policy rule or regulation,
+any NWBA policy rule or regulation, including, but not limited to the NWBA Athlete Safety Policy, NWBA Rules and NWBA Policies and Procedures,

 any provision of the NWBA’s Bylaws,

-any provision of the NWBA Code of Ethics, or
+any provision of the NWBA Code of Conduct, or

 any provision of the Ted Stevens Amateur and Olympic Sports Act relating to the NWBA’s recognition as a National Governing Body;

 Right to Compete.
-Any athlete, coach, trainer, manager, administrator or official may file a complaint pertaining to any alleged denial, or alleged threat to deny, of that individual’s opportunity to compete in a NWBA sanctioned competition or in a protected competition as referred to in the Ted Stevens Amateur and Olympic Sports Act and the USOC Bylaws.
+Any athlete, coach, trainer, manager, administrator or official may file a complaint pertaining to any alleged denial, or alleged threat to deny, of that individual’s opportunity to compete in a NWBA sanctioned competition or in a protected competition as referred to in the Ted Stevens Amateur and Olympic Sports Act and the USOPC Bylaws.

 Section 14.2.
 Jurisdiction.